 Meals: What to Expect

 This Kilimanjaro hiking tour features a combination of in-town meals and meals prepared by a professional chef.
-Most meals are prepared on the trail by our chef and support staff, and consist of local, organic, and fresh produce.
+Most meals are prepared on the trail by our chef, and consist of local, organic, and fresh produce.

 We can often accommodate vegan, vegetarian, kosher, and non-gluten diets and make adjustments for food allergies.
 These and other special dietary requests may require an additional fee, and in some countries may be more difficult to accommodate than others.
 Please inquire with us for more information about the specific trip you’re interested in.